-Janet Walsh is a senior fellow with the University of Minnesota's Humphrey School of Public Affairs, working in its Master of Human Rights program.
+Janet Walsh is a senior fellow with the University of Minnesota's Humphrey School of Public Affairs.
 She is a lawyer and human rights expert with two decades of experience advocating for gender equality and women's rights around the world.

-Janet has a law degree (JD) from the University of California at Berkeley (Boalt Hall), and an LLM in international and comparative law from the University of Cologne, Germany.
+Janet has a law degree (J.D.) from the University of California at Berkeley and an LL.M. from the University of Cologne, Germany.

 LLM in International and comparative law (University of Cologne, 1996)